nejohnson/format/trunk/README.txt

 n          The argument is a pointer to signed integer into which is written
            the number of characters passed to the consumer function so far by this call to "format".
 No argument is converted, but one is consumed.
 Any flags, a field width, or a precision will be ignored.
+           A NULL argument is silently ignored.

 %          A "%" character is written.
 No argument is converted.
 The complete
            conversion specification is %%.

+"          The argument is treated as a continuation of the format
+           specification.
+Any flags, width, precision or length will be ignored.

 If a conversion specification is invalid, "format" returns an error code.
 If any argument is not the correct type for the corresponding conversion specification,